Maybole

 Priority Building Improvements

 This project, jointly invested by owners, our funders and the Regeneration project will invest up to £4.1m into five key historic buildings in Maybole over the period of the project.
 Funding from the project has already helped contribute to renovating and preserving Goudie’s (the former Speakers).
 This project is also also supporting joint funding with owners in the renovation of the Town Hall, the Castle, the Charity Shop.
 Two further priority buildings yet to be confirmed are hoped to be supported in this scheme.
 This aims to preserve these important buildings and facilities for current and future generations, making the town centre an even more attractive destination for local and visitors alike.
 Works on the Town Hall started in May 2022, the Charity shop started in summer 2022.
-Both are expected to complete by June 2023..
+The town Hall is expected to complete by August 2023 and the Charity Shop shortly thereafter.
 The Castle works started in March 2023 and will last approximately 12 months.

 Funders: Priority building Improvements are generously funded by owners, Heritage Lottery, HES, SAC (Town Hall Only), Scottish Government, Scottish Land Fund (Charity Shop Only)